ellenmdai/fall2017-cp-448444/readme.md

 TODO:
-initiate the upload in uploads.js-- event???? move uploading to uploads.js instead of upload-box.js get image to display on page, not just on click css routing pages get upload_box to actually be a modal box template error????? uploads-grid helper firing multiple times? replace the imageview in feedbody with uploads_grid
+initiate the upload in uploads.js-- event???? get image to display on page, not just on click css get upload_box to actually be a modal box uploads-grid helper firing multiple times?
-	why is .find({id}) giving me nothing?

 FIRST THINGS FIRST: router.go() doing database querying before new page loads... dialog boxes, can use jquery?